Illicit cigarette trade: Belgium

 However, local customs face cases of counterfeit cigarettes factories that are mainly meant to be exported to the United Kingdom.
 Seizes usually exceed 1 Ton worth of tobacco + machines + millions of cigarettes each time.
 The situation is lately raising up with the ongoing tax hikes.
-Cigarettes Manufacters are worried about the situation and expect that the trend only increase.
+Cigarettes Manufacturers are worried about the situation and expect the trend to increase.

 Canada

 As of 2022, illegal cigarettes are an estimated 2 billion dollar plus industry in Canada.
 In Canada, between 63 and 79 percent of the price of a package of cigarettes is tax.
 Many border-goers take advantage of the situation, not only in Canada but also in the U.S., the land that has traditionally imported rather than exported illegal goods.
 Canadian provinces with lower tobacco taxes have reported higher rates of smuggling, and much of the smuggling is dominated by First Nations members (though the bulk of First Nations members and leadership have opposed and condemned tobacco smuggling).